alxcor/camxls/README.md

 web page:  [alxcor.github.io/camxls](https://alxcor.github.io/camxls)

 - **SparesWeb.xls** Not functional on the new sieportal website.
-An Excel macro-enabled workbook able to check the availability of Siemens Industry products.
+Replaced by **SparesNet** https://github/alxcor/sparesnet An Excel macro-enabled workbook able to check the availability of Siemens Industry products.
 - **SparesWebLibre.ods** Not functional on new sieportal website.
 An LibreOffice Calc macro-enabled workbook able to check the availability of Siemens Industry products.
 - **S5Convert.xls** Excel or LibreOffice Calc based converter from different Step5 / Step7 data types to binary/hex and back